Exposure therapy

 Exposure therapy is a technique in behavior therapy to treat anxiety disorders.
 Exposure therapy involves exposing the patient to the anxiety source or its context (without the intention to cause any danger).
 Doing so is thought to help them overcome their anxiety or distress.
-Numerous studies have demonstrated its effectiveness in the treatment of disorders such as generalized anxiety disorder, social anxiety disorder, obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD), and specific phobias.
+Numerous studies have demonstrated its effectiveness in the treatment of disorders such as generalized anxiety disorder, social anxiety disorder, obsessive–compulsive disorder (OCD), post-traumatic stress disorder (PTSD), depression, and specific phobias.

 As of 2024, focus is particularly on exposure and response prevention (ERP or ExRP) therapy, in which exposure is continued and the resolution to refrain from the escape response is maintained at all times (not just during specific therapy sessions).

 Techniques

 Exposure therapy is based on the principle of respondent conditioning often termed Pavlovian extinction.
 The exposure therapist identifies the cognitions, emotions and physiological arousal that accompany a fear-inducing stimulus and then tries to break the pattern of escape that maintains the fear.
 This is done by exposing the patient to fear-inducing stimuli.